thechelsuk/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- H&S risk- someone has put some fencing in posts only, risk of falling and injury to humans and animals.
+Fencing, feet and bolts been on the grass since work in car park weeks ago.
+I assume this was local youths messing about, too heavy to me to take down and make safe on my own, 12th December :- [8536740](https://www.fixmystreet.com/report/8536740)
 - Flood water collects causing vehicles to skid and crash, 11th December :- [8536655](https://www.fixmystreet.com/report/8536655)
 - Large hols, 11th December :- [8536527](https://www.fixmystreet.com/report/8536527)
 - Large tree stump on grass verge, 11th December :- [8536497](https://www.fixmystreet.com/report/8536497)